Tory donor Frank Hester’s alleged comments racist and wrong, Downing Street says

 “The Prime Minister is clear there is no place for racism in public life and as the first British-Asian Prime Minister leading one of the most ethnically diverse Cabinets in our history, the UK is living proof of that fact.”

+It comes as the Guardian reported Mr Hester, who has donated £10 million to the Tories in the past year, had also asked if there was “no room for the Indians” and said he made “a lot of jokes about racism” in a staff meeting.

+The chief executive of healthcare software firm The Phoenix Partnership (TPP), has admitted making “rude” comments about Ms Abbott, but claimed they had “nothing to do with her gender nor colour of skin”.

-Downing Street earlier said the reported remarks were “unacceptable” but would not describe them as racist.
+Downing Street earlier said the reported remarks about Ms Abbott were “unacceptable” but would not describe them as racist.

 “I don’t have anything to add beyond what minister (Graham) Stuart said this morning,” Mr Sunak’s official spokesman said when asked on Tuesday morning.